Stay in touch.

 At this point, you are ready to submit the final version of your dissertation.
 The dissertation defense and any revisions recommended by your dissertation committee must occur prior to your final submission, as should all copy editing.
 Before you complete the Submission & Payment section on the ETD Administrator, be sure your material is in its final form.
 After submitting your dissertation, you may not make any revisions other than those required by your department or the Dissertation Office.
 Carefully review your contact information, your dissertation details, your PDF, and any supplemental files you have chosen to include and make any necessary revisions before clicking on Submit.

-ETDs are delivered to ProQuest/UMI shortly after convocation.
-Once ProQuest/UMI Dissertation Publishing receives your dissertation, it can take 8-12 weeks before it is available online.
+Publication: ETDS are delivered to ProQuest shortly after convocation.
+Once ProQuest receives your dissertation, it can take 8-12 weeks before it is available online.
+If you have ordered copies of your dissertation from ProQuest, it may take slightly longer before you receive them.